 Banking and Warehousing

-Xola makes his various “supplies” available to other Kindred, so long as they are able to pay.
-(He does not restrict his business to Cimitiere’s followers, though he charges them substantially less.)
+Xola makes his various ‘supplies’ available to other Kindred, so long as they are able to pay.
+(He does not restrict his business to Cimitière’s followers, though he charges them substantially less.)
 These “supplies” might include various restricted drugs, which Xola is only too happy to supply.
 More frequently, however, other Kindred come to him for blood.
 Xola stores the blood spilt during his operations that he himself does not consume, and he makes it available to others for emergencies.
 He is, in fact, willing to rent out the cooler in which he keeps this blood as a last-ditch shelter against the rising sun, though the cost is astronomical.
 Xola keeps the blood sorted, not only by type but also by the age, gender, and creed of the individual from whom he took it, so that he may supply any Kindred who has particularly refined tastes.

 Few Kindred come to Dr. Xola for any of these services, for most of them find the hulking Brujah disturbing even by the standards of the Damned.
 Nevertheless, Xola has an undead clientele large enough that he has developed a small network of favors.
-None of his customers would sacrifice anything for him, but he can, at least, gather information from across the city at a moment’s notice, information he can then deliver to Baron Cimitiere.
+None of his customers would sacrifice anything for him, but he can, at least, gather information from across the city at a moment’s notice, information he can then deliver to Baron Cimitière.

 The Baron’s Enforcer

-Perhaps even more disturbing, Kindred allied with Cimitiere might find themselves having to work with Dr. Xola.
+Perhaps even more disturbing, Kindred allied with Cimitière might find themselves having to work with Dr. Xola.
 They will have to look deep within themselves, and decide if their goals can really justify them cooperating with someone as horrific and cruel as the undead doctor.

-- Sire unknown.
+Unknown.
 Those Kindred who know the story of Xola’s origins suspect his sire belonged to one of the marauding Sabbat packs that show up every year for Mardi Gras.

-Alexander Wright was a former gangbanger Embraced for reasons Doc Xola never saw fit to share with his childe.
-The black bokor subjected Wright to a blood bond and treated him as little more than a slave, forcing the fledgling vampire to commit all manner of atrocities in hopes of breaking his spirit.
-Wright was eventually freed from Doc Xola’s bondage with the Sanctified’s help and now serves as one of the city’s Hounds.
+Alexander Wright was a former gangbanger Doc Xola Embraced for reasons he never saw fit to share with his childe.
+The “black bokor” subjected Wright to a blood bond and horrendous abuses to break his spirit.
+Wright eventually escaped with help from the Lancea et Sanctum and now serves as one of the city’s hounds.
 He remains on poor terms with his sire.